Escrow Closing Costs and Other Third-party Fees: What You Should Know

 Are closing costs the same as escrow?

-No, escrow fees are a specific part of closing costs and vary depending on which company you use.
+The term "escrow closing costs" is a bit misleading.
+To clarify, escrow fees are a specific part of closing costs and vary depending on which company you use.
 Escrow fees can also vary significantly based on the property’s purchase price.

-What are escrow closing costs?
+What are escrow fees?

-An escrow fee, or closing fee, is paid to the title company, escrow company, or attorney for conducting the closing of real estate transaction.
+An escrow fee, or closing fee, is paid to the title company, escrow company, or attorney for conducting the closing of a real estate transaction.
 Typically, the title or escrow company oversees the closing as an independent party.
 In some states, a real estate attorney is required to be present so make sure to check your state’s requirements.

 How do escrow services work?

 At closing, the escrow officer or real estate attorney creates closing statements and distributes funds accordingly.
 Examples include.